1. Study Regulations for Postgraduate Taught Programmes

 1.3.55 The formal mechanism for providing marks to individual students shall be through the Queen’s Student Information System (Qsis).
 Marks will be released to third parties only with the permission of the student.

 1.3.56 Where a student has not met the requirements to progress, or is required to withdraw, the School is required to call the student to a Student Support Meeting within 10 working days of the deadline for the publication of results.
 The School may also call students about whom they have a general concern following the publication of results.

 The purpose of the meeting is to explain the academic progress decision to the student and ensure that appropriate support is in place.

 Schools are required to have processes in place to ensure that the Student Support Meetings include at least two members of senior School staff who are appropriately qualified to advise students on their progress.
 Where possible, Schools should ensure a gender balance in the membership of the meeting.
 Student Support Meetings have no decision-making authority regarding a student’s progress and cannot consider evidence of exceptional circumstances which students present at the meeting.
-Students presenting evidence of exceptional circumstances at this point should only be advised by the Support Meeting to appeal to Central Student Appeals Committee if the evidence is new and could not have been presented to the Board of Examiners through the SECC.
+Students presenting evidence of exceptional circumstances at this point should only be advised by the Support Meeting to appeal to Faculty Student Appeals Committee if the evidence is new and could not have been presented to the Board of Examiners through the SECC.